zhiiiyang/zhiyang/content/post/poster/index.md

 ![](poster.jpg)

 During two-hour time span, I had talked to **~ 30 people**, of which ten of them took a picture of my poster.
 Five of them were even asking me how I made it.
-I was
+At first, I was wondering whether people were interested in my poster is because of the study itself or the new poster style.
+Then, I realized that the very first question that almost everyone asked is, what is a mod?
+Obviously, it has to do with them seeing the conclusion printed with large font sizes.
+Without it, I doubt a third of them will even stop by, not mentioning having a conversation with me.
+Judging by this point, I think the new poster style is a success.

+## Conclusion
+If you are also interested in trying it out, you can check out the GitHub [repo](https://github.com/zhiiiyang/CPDD_poster) of my poster.
+I highly recommend trying it out for your next poster!